 *Or bird shit, to use the Anglo Saxon; it was primarily used as fertilizer.

 At the top of the pyramid were the stevedores, the men in charge of loading outbound ships.
 Their work demanded ‘great skill in trimming the vessel to keep its balance’.5 Thus they were essential to both dock and shipping companies.
 Reflecting their importance, they had already established an influential union by the 1880s.
 The support of the Stevedores’ Union during the dock strike was to prove vital, as was the backing of the Thames watermen and lightermen, two other groups towards the top of dockside hierarchy.
-Writing the first history of the dock strike that was published just before 1889 ended, H L Smith and V Nash noted that these men had been ‘crucial to the outcome of the strike’.6
+Writing the first history of the dock strike published just before the close of 1889, H L Smith and V Nash noted that these men had been ‘crucial to the outcome of the strike’.6

 Historian Ed Gilnert noted that below the stevedores, watermen and lightermen were the ‘interminable levels of skilled workers’, such as the ‘corn porters, deal porters, coopers, riggers, those who specialised in short-stay docks, tallymen, warehousemen, pilers, baulkers and blenders.’7 He continued: ‘At the bottom of the heap, and reviled by all the other waterside workers, were the ordinary dockers’.8 But here there was a further split between the regulars and the casuals, with the latter sub-dividing themselves into their own complex hierarchy.